 The crossover shall be either constructed or bonded prior to the commencement of the use.

-The developer shall contact the Department to ensure the correct specifications are obtained for all civil works prior to commencement of any works onsite.
+The developer shall contact Council's Engineering Department to ensure the correct specifications are obtained for all civil works prior to commencement of any works onsite.